davidgoy/reflect/README.md

 `(your domain name)/reflect-sfm`

-Don't forget to turn on ***Static Mode*** in the *Settings* page so that your Reflect site will serve the pre-generated static pages instead of fetching content dynamically from your WordPress site.
+Don't forget to turn on ***Static Mode*** in the Reflect *Settings* page so that your Reflect site will serve the pre-generated static pages instead of fetching content dynamically from your WordPress site.

 <span><br><br></span>